 In The Ghost and Mrs Muir a young widow finds herself sharing her home with the ghost of a handsome sea captain.

-On the surface this might appear to be a 1940s version of “Ghost” but without the funny psychic, the home-made pottery, the Richeous Brothers, or Patrick Swayze’s naked torso.
+On the surface this might appear to be a 1940s version of “Ghost” but without the hilarious psychic, the home-made pottery, The Righteous Brothers, or Patrick Swayze’s naked torso.
 However it is a very different film – there are some comic moments in The Ghost and Mrs Muir, but this is a fantasy romance movie rather than a comedy.

 If you have seen it: